A black background with purple neon-like letters which read "do what you love" in cursive letters

 • Time-bound

-Instead of, “I’ll write a novel,” say, “I’ll write 300 words, three times a week, for the next month.”
+• Instead of “I’ll write a novel,” say: “I’ll write 300 words, three times a week, for the next month.”

 Start small.
 Build momentum.
 You can always add more later.

-Step 3: Reward Yourself Along the Way
+Step 3: Reward Yourself to Stay Motivated and Inspired

 Doing something every day—even something you love—can get hard.
 Life is full.
 Energy is limited.
 The key is to make your passion feel fun again, not like another item on your to-do list.

 One way to do that?
-Incentivize yourself.
+Incentivize yourself!
 Tie small rewards to your efforts.

 Here are some examples: